Molecular Quantum Control Algorithm Design by Reinforcement Learning: Method

 with $T$ the terminal step of task completion and $\mathbb{E}$ the expectation value.
-In this study, we focus on the deep $Q$-learning algorithm \cite{mnih2013playing, mnih2015human, watkins1989learning} for its exploration efficiency in the discrete action space (Sec.~SD).
+In this study, we focus on the deep $Q$-learning algorithm \cite{mnih2013playing, mnih2015human, watkins1989learning} for its exploration efficiency in the discrete action space (Sec.~SD \cite{supplemental}).
 The algorithm works by finding the current action $a$ that maximizes the estimated expected cumulative reward, i.e., $a = \arg \max_{a} Q(s,a)$ with $Q(s, a)$ expressed on a simple, fully-connected neural network so that the operation time (on a CPU embedded FPGA) to evaluate the optimal pulse choice can be shorter than the wall-clock pulse duration.
+We use a three-layer neural network with 128 nodes per layer (we also tested four-layer and wider networks and the same qualitative conclusion holds).
 The computation workflow is implemented using PyTorch \cite{paszke2019pytorch}.